 The Holy Grail Of Green Bio-Fuels

-With electric and hydrogen powered vehicles not yet making a substantial impact, airlines, ship owners and logistics firms have lately been pulling back from commitments to net zero emissions.
+With electric and hydrogen powered vehicles not yet making a substantial impact in logistics and travel, airlines, ship owners and road freight companies have lately been pulling back from commitments to net zero emissions.
 The big energy companies are also rethinking their sustainable fuels strategies.
 But with the cost of installing solar energy dropping and with new science emerging, could the scaling and production of truly sustainable and affordable liquid bio-fuels for the transport sector be delivered by smaller companies instead?

 The founders of bio-fuels research company Hutan Bio were so engaged with this problem that they reportedly spent years around the tropical waters of Malaysia sifting through no fewer than a trillion algal samples to find a species that could act as a suitable bio-fuel colony foundation parent.
 Fast forward to early 2024 and the UK Clean Growth Fund was sufficiently enough impressed to invest £2.25m in a seed funding round.
 Despite years of valuable research, it is still early days for the Cambridge University spinoff company however, with many challenges ahead.
 Not the least of these challenges is that a prototype experimental bioreactor setup in the form of plastic bladders will need to be scaled up significantly.